Alice Mary Victoria Augusta Pauline Saxe-Coburg and Gotha, Princess of Albany1

 M, #100675, b.
 21 May 1889, d.
 23 April 1922

-Major Sir Leopold Arthur Louis Mountbatten, Lord Mountbatten was born on 21 May 1889 at Windsor Castle, Windsor, Berkshire, England.3 He was the son of Henry Maurice Prinz von Battenberg and Beatrice Mary Victoria Feodore Saxe-Coburg and Gotha, Princess of the United Kingdom.2 He died on 23 April 1922 at age 32 at Kensington Palace, Kensington, London, England.3
+Major Lord Leopold Arthur Louis Mountbatten was born on 21 May 1889 at Windsor Castle, Windsor, Berkshire, EnglandG.2 He was the son of Henry Maurice Prinz von Battenberg and Beatrice Mary Victoria Feodore Saxe-Coburg and Gotha, Princess of the United Kingdom.3 He died on 23 April 1922 at age 32 at Kensington Palace, Kensington, London, EnglandG, unmarried.2

-Major Sir Leopold Arthur Louis Mountbatten, Lord Mountbatten gained the title of Prinz von Battenberg.1 He fought in the First World War, in the King's Royal Rifle Corps.4 On 14 July 1917 his name was legally changed to Leopold Arthur Louis Mountbatten by Royal Licence.2 He was styled as Lord Mountbatten on 14 July 1917.3 He was suffered from haemophilia.3 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).2
+He gained the title of Prinz von Battenberg.1 He fought in the First World War.4 He gained the rank of Captain in the King's Royal Rifle Corps.5 He was styled as Lord Mountbatten on 14 July 1917.2 On 14 July 1917 his name was legally changed to Leopold Arthur Louis Mountbatten by Royal Licence.3 He suffered from haemophilia.2 On 11 September 1917 he was granted the rank of a marquess's younger son.5 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.)3

 Citations